 International students who wish to open a bank account in the US while studying here should consider how their account will be funded, the expenses they will pay from the US account and the method those payments will be made (check, ACH, wire, etc.).
 If students expect to receive money from parents or relatives from their home country, the student should ask their US bank about incoming wire fees and amount of time before funds received via wire transfer will be available for the student.
 Conducting online research on the services and fees with financial institutions and meeting with a banker to discuss your questions will be helpful to select the right bank and services needed.

 Students and parents make student account payments through IRISHPAY, the e-billing and e-payment system and at 1st Source Bank on campus.
 Go to http://studentaccounts.nd.edu/ to learn more about making student account payments.

 Student Club/Organization Deposits

-Students treasurers for clubs and campus organizations should work with Student Activities, 315 LaFortune, when making deposits, get necessary deposit supplies and receive banking instructions for their organization.
+Student treasurers for clubs and campus organizations should work with Student Activities, located in 315 LaFortune, to make deposits, get necessary deposit supplies and receive banking instructions for their organization.
 Also check out: http://treasury.nd.edu/cash-management/deposit-information/